 The Business Model Canvas (Also known as Canvas Business Model) is a popular innovation tool.
 One of the building blocks in the Business Model Canvas is cost structure.
 Our experience is that people often complete the cost structure building block of the Business Model Canvas too superficially and thoughtlessly.
 We aim to change that, which is why we have written an article.
 Are you ready to delve into the cost structure Business Model Canvas building block?

-The cost structure component of the Business Model Canvas outlines all the expenses that a company will incur to operate its business model.
-These costs are associated with creating and delivering value to customers, maintaining customer relationships, and generating revenue.
-The cost structure helps businesses to identify and manage their financial resources effectively.
+The cost structure component outlines all the expenses that a company incurs to operate its business model.
+These costs are related to key activities, key resources, and partnerships, as well as creating, delivering value to customers, maintaining relationships, and generating revenue.
+By understanding and structuring these costs, businesses can manage financial resources more effectively and drive profitability.

 Costs in the cost structure can generally be categorized into two main types: